Problems With GPS Vehicle Tracking

 2. Metal Or Concrete Causing Weak GPS Signal

 GPS navigation devices and GPS receivers all adhere to the same principles.
-GPS signals can penetrate plastic, fiberglass, and glass.
+What does that mean?
+It means GPS signals can penetrate plastic, fiberglass, and glass.
 However, metal and concrete are too dense for the satellite signals to penetrate.
 That means if a person places a GPS tracking system inside the trunk of an automobile the GPS device will most likely not be able to acquire a signal.
-This is why users need to think long and hard about where they intend on placing vehicle GPS tracker.
+This is why users need to think long and hard about where they intend on placing vehicle GPS trackers.

 3. Driver Tampering With GPS Device